 - The encryption process does not require the creation of a system partition. - If the external storage device is already encrypted by a solution other than Panda Full Encryption, and the user connects it to their computer, the encryption message is not shown and the device can be used normally.
-Panda Full Encryption does not send the recovery keys to the web console. - If a settings profile has been configured for the device control feature that prevents this type of hardware from being connected to the computer, the encryption message is not shown to the user.
-For more information, see Device control (Windows computers) on page 338. - Unless configured otherwise, you can use an unencrypted drive.
+Panda Full Encryption does not send the recovery keys to the web console. - Unless configured otherwise, you can use an unencrypted drive.
 However, in Panda Data Control settings, if you enable the Write to removable storage drives option, and Panda Full Encryption or BitLocker did not encrypt the drive, you cannot write to the drive.
-For more information, see Write to removable storage drives on page 377. - To decrypt a device encrypted by Panda Full Encryption, the user can use BitLocker manually. - Only the used space of a drive is encrypted. - The same key encrypts all partitions on the external drive.
+For more information, see Write to removable storage drives on page 313. - To decrypt a device encrypted by Panda Full Encryption, the user can use BitLocker manually. - Only the used space of a drive is encrypted. - The same key encrypts all partitions on the external drive.